Classification of high-dimensional data with spiked covariance matrix structure

-While classifiers based on combining PCA with LDA arise quite naturally, their theoretical properties in the high-dimensional setting remain an open problem.
-In particular the analysis of these classifiers require possibly different techniques and assumptions compared to those based on direct estimation of the discriminant direction $\beta$.
-More specifically consistency results for $\beta$ are usually based on ideas from high-dimensional regression and thus adhered to assumptions on bounded and concentrated eigenvalues of $\Sigma$, see e.g., \citet{Bickel2014,Fan2008,JunShao2011,TonyCai2019}.
-However \citet{bounded_eigenvalue} noted that the bounded eigenvalues assumptions disregard the strong signals (eigenvalues) in the data and might be problematic in fields such as genomics, economics and finance.
+While $\mathrm{lda} \circ \mathrm{pca}$ classifiers arise quite naturally, their theoretical properties in the high-dimensional setting remains an open problem.
+In particular their analysis requires possibly different techniques and assumptions compared to those based on direct estimation of the discriminant direction $\beta$.
+More specifically consistency results for $\beta$ are usually based on ideas from high-dimensional regression including assumptions on bounded and concentrated eigenvalues of $\Sigma$, see e.g., \citet{Bickel2014,Fan2008,JunShao2011,TonyCai2019}.
+However \citet{bounded_eigenvalue} noted that bounded eigenvalues are incompatible with the presence of strong signals (eigenvalues) in the data and might be problematic in fields such as genomics, economics and finance.
 These assumptions are nevertheless imposed mainly due to the limitation of quantifying the estimation error for $\Sigma$ in terms of the spectral norm difference for $\hat{\Sigma} - \Sigma$.
 In contrast the idealized setting for dimension reduction via PCA is when $\Sigma$ contains a small subset of signal eigenvalues that accounts for most of the variability in $\Sigma$.
 This idealized setting for PCA is also distinct from the idealized setting for graphical models wherein $\Sigma^{-1}$ is typically assumed to be sparse.